Chris Beckman Chris Beckman

 The first time I saw a multi-million-dollar “Masterpiece” by Roy Lichtenstein, a supreme painter from the Pop Art movement, I had the same thought as almost everyone: Isn’t this just a comic?

 Now, I like comics, and think they’re fun all blown up and framed, mock-seriously, on the office wall.
-But they’re a dime-a-dozen, not millions a pop (not even in Pop Art).
+But they’re a dime-a-dozen, not millions a pop (even in Pop Art).

 Read More